doughadfield/Ultranet-to-I2S/README.md

 Feedback:
-  Please let me know via comments if you have any issues with overclocking your pico - the code by default overclocks to a higher level than strictly necessary, so we could reduce that if anyone is getting issues (I never have, with a dozen or so cheap chinese pico knock-offs!!)
+  Please let me know via comments if you have any issues with overclocking your pico - the code by default overclocks to a higher level than strictly necessary, and can be reduced easily if anyone is getting issues (I never have, with a dozen or so cheap chinese pico knock-offs!!).
+The current code overclocks to 172MHz, then divides by 7 in the Ultranet PIO input module.
+This gives the most accurate tracking of Ultranet signal edges as our sample period is 7 times shorter than the Ultranet bit period.
+I've tested at lower clock speeds (and dividing by corrispondingly lower amounts) but 172MHz seems very stable for every pico I've tried.